 IMPORTANT: In parallel to the four organisations mentioned above, another consortium of partners works on the same initiative.
+More information can be found on this page.
 The two consortiums will cooperate to create the best possible blueprint for Data Space for Tourism.

 During November 2022 – November 2023, the consortium will conduct online questionnaires and in-person workshops, the outcomes of which will inform the design of the Data Space for Tourism.
 Participation in the initiative would ensure that the voice of your organisation/company is taken into account in the process of creating the blueprint for the Data Space for Tourism.

 Please visit the official website for more updates.

 City Destinations Alliance is a non-profit organisation improving the competitiveness and performance of the leading cities of Europe.
 CityDNA provides a platform for Leisure, Meetings Industry and City Marketing professionals to exchange knowledge, and best practices and widen their network to inspire, co-develop and promote a sustainable visitor economy for each member city.

 The European Travel Commission represents the national tourism organisations of Europe.
 Established in 1948, ETC’s mission is to strengthen the sustainable development of Europe as a tourist destination and to promote Europe in third markets.
 Its 35-member tourism boards work together to build the value of tourism for all the diverse European destinations through cooperation in sharing best practice, market intelligence and promotion.

 ForwardKeys is a leading data provider for the tourism industry which brings in technical expertise and knowledge in data analytics and information systems.
 FK is in partnership with numerous data holders and additionally provides immediate and direct access to the Information and Communication Technology (ICT) stakeholders to information such as insights relevant to shared tourism data space.